 \subsection{Kinetic Transition Network}

-While principal component analysis (PCA) captures the major directions of conformational variance across molecular dynamics (MD) simulations, it has yet to resolve how or when a protein moves between those conformations over time.
+While PCA captures the major directions of conformational variance across MD simulations, it has yet to resolve how or when a protein moves between those conformations over time.
 Therefore, we employed the KTN approach to analyze the pathways and transition states of molecular systems from the trajectories of MD by mapping the configurations onto the stable states or the transition pathways on an energy landscape.
 KTN not only enables us to track the change in dynamic accessibility and the interconversion between basins on the energy landscape under PTM perturbations, but also provides the explainable features that contribute to such perturbations.

-We begin by selecting the \textit{top-ranked reference} in Table \ref{table:PTM} from the PCA where it exhibits substantial deviation upon PTM perturbation along the first principal component (PC1).
+We begin by selecting the \textit{top-ranked simulation system} in Table \ref{table:PTM} from the PCA where it exhibits substantial deviation upon PTM perturbation along the PC1.
 As an example for demonstration, we selected the PTM perturbation in CYS77 of GAP2 because it is not involved in a disulfide bridge as the cysteines in other two modules.
-We use Ref 3 because it has a higher variance than Ref 1 and Ref 2.
-It is expected because the size of SSG PTM of Ref 3 is the largest among the three thiol PTMs.
-We projected the feature descriptors of Ref 3 on the first and the second principal component, PC1 and PC2 ( accounting for $> 90\%$ of cumulative variance).
+We use {Sim.}3 because it has a higher variance than {Sim.}1 and {Sim.}2.
+It is expected because the size of SSG PTM of {Sim.}3 is the largest among the three thiol PTMs.
+We projected the feature descriptors of {Sim.}3 on the first and the second principal components, PC1 and PC2 ( accounting for $> 90\%$ of cumulative variance).
 We applied the $k$-means clustering of $k=3$ for three metastable states.
 We then constructed a Markovian transition matrix $T$ from successive frame cluster assignments and computed stationary populations $\pi$, residence times $\tau$, and the mean first-passage times $\mathrm{MFPT}$ for each cluster.
 Please see \textit{Methods} for the descriptions and definitions.